Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Experiments

 \subsection{NanoGPT Fine-Tuning}

-We fine-tuned the NanoGPT framework by Karpathy \citep{Karpathy2022} using the standard \emph{NanoGPT-medium} configuration, which again corresponds to GPT-2 Medium.
-We selected the \emph{Tiny Stories} corpus \citep{eldan2023tinystoriessmalllanguagemodels} as the training dataset for its high entropy and structural diversity, which amplify the differences in optimization dynamics.
-All training runs were initialized with the same random seed, weight initialization, and learning rate schedule to ensure that performance differences arose solely from the choice of optimizer.
+We fine-tuned the NanoGPT framework by Karpathy \citep{Karpathy2022} using the standard GPT-2 Medium configuration.
+We selected the \emph{TinyStories} corpus \citep{eldan2023tinystoriessmalllanguagemodels} as the training dataset for its high entropy and structural diversity, which amplify the differences in optimization dynamics.
+All training runs were initialized with the same random seed, weight initialization, and learning rate schedule to ensure that performance differences arose solely from the choice of the optimizer.

-For all one-dimensional layers, we used AdamW with a learning rate of $1 \cdot 10^{-3}$.
+For all layers with one-dimensional outputs, we used AdamW with a learning rate of $1 \cdot 10^{-3}$.
 Since momentum exhibited negligible influence on training dynamics, it was held constant across all experiments. \figureref{fig:nanogptftexps} presents a comparative analysis of optimization performance.
+Notably, F-Muon is significantly more robust to the choice of learning rate than Muon and S-Muon.

 \figureref{fig:nanogptftexps2} presents the training and validation loss curves at the optimal learning rate for each optimizer.
 While F-Muon and S-Muon maintain consistent behavior, vanilla Muon achieves the lowest loss overall, outperforming other algorithms by a small margin.